atacratic/ports/README.md

 _ports_ is an experimental [Unison](https://unisonweb.org) library for composing stateful message-processing functions.

+I wanted to write this to explore the possibilities for [actor](https://en.wikipedia.org/wiki/Actor_model)-style programming in Unison, but under the constraint that the 'actors' be composable according to their types.

 > Get the code in ucm with `pull https://github.com/atacratic/ports:.trunk .ports`

 The premise is that you'd like to write functions with signatures like this: